 CHE 106 General Chemistry I 4

 107 General Chemistry II 4

 305 Analytical Chemistry 4

-Elective es 9
+Elective 'S 9

-of Chemistry electives selected by advise
+9 hours of Chemistry electives selected by advisement.

 In addition to General Education requirements, students must meet the computer literacy requirements of the Math and Sciences departments.
 NAT 112 Introduction to Personal Computers or any course with a CSC prefix meets this requirement.